End Interactive Session 1A

 ls --all file/path/to/directory # long form

-ls -o all file/path/to/directory # long form
+ls -o all file/path/to/directory # long form3.
+Some useful keyboard shortcuts

 It can sometimes feel messy working on the command line.
 These keyboard shortcuts can make it a little easier:

-: abort a command- up & down arrow keys: recall previously executed commands in chronological order
+Ctrl+L: clear your terminal windowCtrl+U: delete the current lineCtrl+C: abort a command- up & down arrow keys: recall previously executed commands in chronological order

 - TAB key: autocompletion